Follow me @artcrimeprof on Twitter for announcements.

-Plenary address for the 2017-18 Sidore Lecture Series, Center for the Humanities, University of New Hampshire (upcoming, September 2017).
+“Who Owns Palmyra?” plenary address for 2017-18 Sidore Lecture Series, Center for the Humanities, University of New Hampshire, September 26, 2017.

-“Global and Local Heritages,” keynote address for the UT Antiquities Action Annual Conference (upcoming, April 8, 2017).
+“Global and Local Heritages,” keynote address for the UT Antiquities Action Annual Conference, April 8, 2017.

-“Art Under Attack,” Center for the Arts in Society, Carnegie Mellon University (upcoming, March 30, 2017).
+“Art Under Attack,” Center for the Arts in Society, Carnegie Mellon University, March 30, 2017.